Sensitive control of broad-area semiconductor lasers by cavity shape: Introduction

 \section{Introduction}

 The cavity is a crucial component determining the performance of a laser.
 There has been much effort in tailoring the cavity geometry to control lasing dynamics~\cite{siegman1990new}.
 Traditional cavity design is based on ray optics that tracks the propagation of optical rays inside a cavity.
 Thanks to the principle of ray-wave correspondence, the ray dynamics allows to predict many properties of the actual cavity resonances, such as their spatial structures and output patterns.
-Most laser cavities have two end mirrors arranged in such a way that the axial orbit is stable~\cite{kogelnik1966laser,siegman1986lasers}.
-However, asymmetric microcavities with chaotic ray dynamics are also explored to manipulate light leakage and output directions~\cite{stone2001wave, cao2015dielectric} as well as spatial coherence \cite{redding2015low} and lasing dynamics~\cite{harayama2011two, bittner2018suppressing}.
+Most solid state and gas laser cavities have two concave mirrors arranged in such a way that the axial orbit is stable~\cite{kogelnik1966laser,siegman1986lasers,hodgson2005laser}.
+In contrast, Fabry-Perot cavities with two planar facets have been widely adopted for semiconductor edge-emitting lasers.
+However, planar broad-area high-power semiconductor lasers are highly susceptible to filamentation and irregular pulsation due to strong nonlinear interactions of the optical field and the gain medium~\cite{fischer1996complex,hess1994spatio,hess1996maxwell,marciante1997spatio,marciante1998spatio,scholz2008measurement,arahata2015inphase}.

-An interesting aspect of the ray-wave correspondence in resonators is the influence of bifurcation points, that is, geometries at which new periodic orbits are created or change their stability when the cavity shape is varied.
-Bifurcations of classical orbits have a significant effect on the properties of wave systems and require special treatment in semiclassical theories \cite{Primack1994, Schomerus1997}.
-For example, they lead to increased fluctuations of the density of states in microresonators \cite{Sieber1997a, Pascal2017}.
-Here we investigate broad-area semiconductor lasers as function of the resonator geometry in the vicinity of a bifurcation.

-We concentrate on the well-known case of a Fabry-Perot cavity with two planar facets [see Fig.~\ref{fig1}(b)], which is situated at the bifurcation between stable cavities with concave mirrors [Fig.~\ref{fig1}(c)] and unstable cavities with convex mirrors.
-In a stable cavity, rays in the vicinity of the axial orbit are trapped forever (assuming perfectly reflecting mirrors), while in an unstable cavity these rays will escape quickly [see Supplementary Material].
-Even though the passive modes change continuously with the cavity geometry, a small perturbation of the Fabry-Perot cavity can thus cause a large change in the laser properties, which is useful for sensing applications~\cite{humar2015cellular,riou2017marginally}.

-In this work, we experimentally demonstrate that a tiny modification of the Fabry-Perot cavity has a profound impact on the broad-area edge-emitting semiconductor laser performance.
-When we slightly curve the two end facets to form a near-planar stable cavity with concave mirrors, the number of transverse lasing modes drastically increases compared to that in the planar Fabry-Perot cavity, resulting in a sharp drop of the spatial coherence of the emission.
-At the same time, the directionality of the output beam remains relatively high, compared to that of stable cavities with strongly-curved facets~\cite{kim2019electrically}.
-This combination of low spatial coherence and high emission directionality makes our laser an ideal illumination source for speckle-free full-field imaging~\cite{redding2012speckle,cao2019complex}.